speier/mvcassetshelper/README.md

-Stupid simple sample on how to use this little `AssetsHelper` class in your ASP.NET MVC application.
+Stupid simple sample on how to use the little `AssetsHelper` class in your ASP.NET MVC application.